Achelous: Water and wine

+Virgil has Liber (Dionysus) responsible for the mixing of the "draughts of Achelous" with wine.

+While according to Hyginus, a man named Cerasus was the first to mix wine with "the Achelous river in Aetolia", explaining that this is why the word for "mixing" in Greek is cerasai.
+Achelous is also mythologicaly linked with Dionysus and wine, through his connection with Deianeira, and her father Oeneus.
+There are various stories involving Oeneus (whose name means "Wine-man") Dionysus, and the origins of wine.
+According to Apollodorus, Oeneus was the first mortal given the grape vine by Dionysus.
+Hyginus explains that Oeneus was given the grape vine and instruction on viticulture by the wine-god, as a reward for his "generous hospitality" in having turned a blind eye to the god seducing his wife and fathering Deianeira.

 Cult

+Achelous was a rural-agricultural water god whose importance was a reflection of the agricultural importance of rivers and their fertile river deltas.
+This relationship is also reflected in the association of Achelous' broken-off horn with the cornucopia or horn of plenty.
+Apparently some ancient Greeks considered sacrifices to Achelous to be even more important than those to the agriculture goddess Demeter.
+Many inscriptions attest to the cult of Achelous, which was particularly associated with the oracle at Dodona.
+Although of early importance, his cult declined in significance from the end of the fourth-century BC.

 From at least as early as Homer, Achelous was apparently considered to be an important divinity throughout Greece.
 Calling Achelous "king", Homer mentions Achelous (along with Oceanus) as a mighty river, using him as a measure of the strength of (the even mightier) Zeus:

-With [Zeus] doth not even king Achelous vie, nor the great might of deep-flowing Ocean, from whom all rivers flow and every sea, and all the springs and deep wells; howbeit even he hath fear of the lightning of great Zeus, and his dread thunder, whenso it crasheth from heaven.

 The clear implication is that Achelous is the mightiest of the rivers (save perhaps for Oceanus himself), which would be in accord with Acusilaus' making Achelous the "oldest and most honoured" of the river-god offspring of Oceanus.
 However some ancient scholars thought that the line: "nor the great might of deep-flowing Ocean", was spurious, which would in fact make Achelous—rather than Oceanus—the source of all other waters.
 A commentary on Iliad 21.195, preserved on Oxyrhynchus Papyrus 221, contains a fragment of a poem, possibly from the Epic tradition, which mentions "the waters of silver-eddying Achelous" being the source of "the whole sea".
-A late-5th-century BC commentary on Orphic theogony, preserved by the Derveni Papyrus, quotes a poetic fragment calling the rivers the "sinews of Achelous".
+A late-5th-century BC commentary on an Orphic theogony, preserved by the Derveni Papyrus, quotes a poetic fragment calling the rivers the "sinews of Achelous".
 The same Oxyrhynchus Papyrus also quotes ancient verses which apparently equated Achelous and Oceanus, and that "many people sacrifice to Achelois before sacrificing to Demeter, since Acheloios is the name of all rivers and the crop comes from water".